BerWang/web/03 Sprint Planning.md

 - Code editor Git integration: most modern code editors such as [Visual Studio Code](https://code.visualstudio.com) either come preconfigured with Git integration or it can be added as a plugin.
 These tools, whilst ideal for basic git work don't have the capability to run the more powerful commands.
 - Standalone Git tools: whilst there are a lot of these, many (such as the one available from GitHub) are not easy to use and you may cause issues with your repository.
 One of the ones recommended is [GitKraken](https://www.gitkraken.com) which although has a cost attached is free for academic use.

+## 7 Next Steps

+You are now ready to conduct your first sprint which will start first thing on Monday morning.
+Make sure you clear your schedules as much as possible and as a group decide where you will meet up for your first daily standup early on Monday morning.
+The instructions for conducting this meeting are detailed in the next worksheet.

+### 7.1 Places to Meet

+For an effective sprint you need to be meeting and working together all next week.
+Suggestions for suitable places to meet could be:

+1. The cafe in the EEC building or in town.
+2. The seating in the Student Hub (beanbags or cubicles). or in the coffee shop or eating areas.